 Yamato: http://plaza 14.mbn.or.jp/~sinkodai/efuruta/ikazuchi/ikazuchi.html provided a theory of two dynasties existing in Japan in the 7th century, simultaneously, namely, the Kinki Dynasty (Yamato Dynasty) versus Kyushu Dynasty (Wa-state).
 It stated that "after the defeat of Battle of Hakuson-Kou, Kinki Imperial Families as Great King Tenchi make a public statement of being separate from Kyushu Dynasty (Wa-state) through the backing of Tang.
 Tang gave Kinki Imperial Families a push that 'Now that you have us behind you, you may absolutely rest assured that all'll go well, and if you get it started, it's half a battle.' ...And as soon as Kyushu Dynasty defeated, they announced an new augmentation and revision of the caps denoting themselves official rank."

-As far as the last sentence is concerned, I have not found any Chinese literature ascertaining it yet.
-It would be calling the Chinese emissaries all fools to say that they, during their missions to Wa State in A.D.
+As far as the last sentence is concerned, this webmaster has not found any Chinese literature ascertaining it yet.
+It would be calling the Chinese emissaries all fools to say that they, during their missions to the Wa State in A.D.
 664, 665, 669, 670 & 671, did not know whom they had fought against in Hakuson-Kou.

 http://plaza14.mbn.or.jp/ ~sinkodai/efuruta/esss.html claimed on basis of his interpretation of Chinese records that "since Wa attempted to conduct its diplomatic relations with ... as an equal state, it had to fight a great war against the Sui (should be Tang) dynasty at Hakusonko (in A.D.
 663) in the Korean Peninsula where it was completely defeated.
 All through these events over the centuries, only one Wa-state was involved, and it was located on the island of Kyushu."
 Hakusonko is called Jinjiang-kou or Jinjiang River Mouth.